Ralph S. Mouse: Plot

-Ryan presents Ralph to his classmates, and his teacher, Miss K, suggests that the class will research mice and conduct a Mice Exhibit, which will conclude with Ralph running a maze to demonstrate his intelligence.
-Ralph despises being put on display and feels very anxious about running the maze.
+Ryan presents Ralph to his classmates; his teacher, Miss K, suggests that the class will research mice and conduct a Mice Exhibit, which will conclude with Ralph running a maze to demonstrate his intelligence.
+Ralph despises being put on display and feels anxious about running the maze.
 He begs Ryan to help him, but Ryan wants his classmates to be impressed by what his pet mouse can do, so he tells Ralph he cannot leave and cannot have his motorcycle until he runs the maze.
 Ralph, angry, demands to return the motorcycle, but Ryan refuses and leaves Ralph alone at school overnight.
-Ralph scavenges the classrooms for food and shelter and collapses each night with exhaustion.

-The mouse exhibit day arrives, and the anticipation fills Ralph with anxiety.
-A reporter from the local newspaper arrives to photograph the students and report on the exhibit.
-The students display art depicting Ralph and recite poems about mice.
-Gordon delivers an informational presentation on all the negative characteristics of mice.
-The time for the grand finale arrives, and Ralph trembles with fear as Ryan places him in the maze.
-Ralph is so overstimulated he cannot detect the scent of the peanut butter and struggles in the maze.
-Using his creativity, Ralph scales the wall and easily traverses the top of the maze to the end reward.
-Brad claims Ralph cheated and Ryan forces him to run the maze again, but Ralph repeats the maneuver.
-Brad and Ryan begin arguing, which escalates into a fight.
-After Miss K defuses the conflict, Ryan realizes that Ralph's motorcycle was destroyed in the tussle.
-Ralph is overcome with sadness, and he feels betrayed by Ryan.